utahstate/vehservoir/README.md

 <a id="org2c98da7"></a>

+# Documentation

+View the dev-only Swagger API documentation at `/api/` on the backend host (likely `http://localhost:4000`).

+Additionally, you may view the initial design decisions made (and a fun little diagram) in the `/docs`.

+<a id="orgc600c98"></a>

 # Testing

-I mean, we have vehicle controller and helper date function tests, but otherwise it's mostly non-existant.

-Try anyways by running `npm run test` in `server`.
+There are a few controller and helper date function unit tests that can be run with `npm run test` in `server`.